MASTER OF SCIENCE IN ADMINISTRATION OF JUVENILE JUSTICE

 Most requirements in the program are traditional (i.e., papers, exams, textbooks), however, many of the methods of instruction that are utilized, and the majority of the material covered, is non-traditional and designed to meet the special needs of persons employed full-time in the juvenile justice field.

 The program is competency-based; its intent is to develop in students a set of competencies jointly arrived at by the Shippensburg University Criminal Justice Department and the Commission.
 Education for excellence in criminal and juvenile justice practice is the guiding mission of the Department of Criminal Justice at Shippensburg University.
-The faculty who teach in the program are committed to providing high quality education that will prepare students to provide practitioner-based services that are ethical, impartial, and effective in a rapidly changing and increasingly diverse society.
+The faculty who teach in the program are committed to providing high quality education that will prepare students to provide evidence-based services that are ethical, impartial, and effective in a rapidly changing and increasingly diverse society.

 Upon completion of the program, student learners should generally possess: